mobify/nightwatch-commands/README.md

 #### log(message, callback)

 The `log` command prints a message to the console.
-Use this command to add messages to test output.
+Use this command to output messages in a test.

 Parameter Name | Parameter Type | Description
 -------------  | -------------- | -----------